r-universe-org/help/README.md

 The exact algorith is very much WIP and will change.
 Right now it is a combination of:

- - Number of dependents (aka recursive reverse depenencies)
+ - Number of dependents (aka recursive reverse dependencies)
  - Number of Github stars
  - Number of unique contributors
  - Commit activity over the last year